-Do you know the amazing feeling of finally laying in bed at the end of a long and tiring day?
+Do you know the amazing feeling of finally lying in bed at the end of a long and tiring day?
 And do you know what could ruin such a pure moment of comfort?
-You guessed it – an old mattress that doesn’t hug you right away when when you lay on it, but rather pushes you far away.
+You guessed it – an old mattress that doesn’t hug you right away when when you lie on it.

-We spend around a third of our lives in bed, so choosing the right mattress is very important as it needs to have a high level of comfort.
+We spend around a third of our lives in bed, so learning how to buy a new mattress is very important.
+This is because your mattress needs to have a high level of comfort.

 Memory foam, pocket-sprung, mixed materials – with so many different options out there, keeping on top of everything else you need to think about can be a bit tricky.
-Not to mention there’s more to buying a mattress than simply looking at what it’s made from.
+And there’s more to how to buy a new mattress than simply looking at what it’s made from.

-Whether this is entirely new to you or you quickly want to refresh your memory before picking a new design, here are my top easy tips to make sure you find what is right for your sleeping habits.
+Perhaps this is entirely new to you, or you want to refresh your memory before picking a new design.
+Whatever your reason for reading this, here are my top tips to make sure you find the right mattress for your sleeping habits.

 Try your mattress before you buy (and take your partner, too)